bradleymackey/turbo-boost-disable/README.md

 $ echo "./turbo-boost-disable/start.sh" >> ~/.wakeup
 ```

-This will be called each time the computer starts!
+This will be called each time the computer is unlocked, and works well (for me at least).

 ## 2b.
 Manual Control
 These scripts probably require a `sudo` password on each run, but are useful for one-off enables or disables.